The Haunting of Villa Diodati: Development

+The Doctor mentions Ada Lovelace to her father Lord Byron; the Doctor had met her as an adult in 1834 in this series' two-part premiere "Spyfall".

 Casting

-Maxim Baldry appeared as Dr John Polidori in the episode.
-Nadia Parkes appeared as Claire Clairmont.
-Jacob Collins-Levy also appeared as Lord Byron.
+Maxim Baldry, Nadia Parkes and Jacob Collins-Levy appeared as Dr John Polidori, Claire Clairmont and Lord Byron respectively in the episode.
 The Cybermen, set to appear in the twelfth series finale, first appeared in the episode.

 Filming

 Emma Sullivan directed the fourth block, consisting of the seventh and eighth episodes.
 The Merthyr Mawr estate was the filming location for the villa's interiors.

 Literary references

 Early in the episode, Byron and the Doctor exchange lines of verse from Byron's short lyrical poem She Walks in Beauty written in 1814, and shortly after that he mentions his long narrative poem Childe Harold's Pilgrimage, which was published in instalments between 1812 and 1818.

-Later, Ashad the Cyberman recites parts of Shelley’s long poem Queen Mab which was published in 1813.
+Later, Ashad the Cyberman recites parts of Shelley's long poem Queen Mab which was published in 1813.
 At the end of the episode Byron reads the conclusion from his own poem Darkness which he composed in July 1816.

 Mary Shelley describes Ashad as a "Modern Prometheus", the alternate title for her novel Frankenstein.